 Many people think of Carnuntum as the location with the reconstructions of Roman town buildings.
-But there’s much more to this archaeological park has more to offer anyone wishing to delve into Roman history.
+But this archaeological park has more to offer anyone wishing to delve into Roman history.

 - Visit a triumphal monument, two amphitheaters, and a gladiator training arena

 - The museum is a delight